Emily-Keymon/Global-Weather-Data-Analysis/README.md

 ## Part I - WeatherPy

 Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-T

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude